 (#): The original order of the variable in the columns of the dataset.
 (PROC CONTENTS prints the variables in alphabetical order to name, instead of in the order that they appear in the dataset.)

-- Nomiss Option – If there is a NOMISS option specified while creating an index, this field will show whether the index excludes missing values for all index variables.
+4. Nomiss Option – If a NOMISS option is specified while creating an index, this field will show whether the index excludes missing values for all index variables.
 If the column contains YES, the index does not contain observations with missing values for all index variables.

-- Sortedby- indicates how the data are currently sorted.
-This field contains either the variables and options that you use in the BY statement in PROC SORT, the column name in PROC SQL, or the values that you specify in the SORTEDBY= option.
+1. Sortedby- indicates how the data are currently sorted.
+This field contains the variables and options you use in the BY statement in PROC SORT, the column name in PROC SQL, or the values you specify in the SORTEDBY= option.

 Proc Content options

-Describing a SAS dataset gives us every information of the SAS dataset.
-There are various options that you can use with the PROC Contents procedure to customize the information you need.
+Describing a SAS dataset gives us every information about the SAS dataset.
+You can use various options with the PROC Contents procedure to customize the information you need.

 Using the _ALL_ Keyword

-The below code snippet will show all the datasets that are available in the WORK library.
+The code snippet below will show all the datasets available in the WORK library.

 proc contents data=work._all_;